JPGoneBrazy/bdo-nsfw/contrib/README.md

 https://www.undertow.club/downloads/black-desert-online-resorepless-nude-mod.2645/

-This was once the most famous and popluar BDO nude mod available.
+This was once the most famous and popular nude mod available.
 But it hasn't been maintained after year 2018.
 Many of new classes released in recent years are not property supported.

 # Nude body, Costume Mods for Meta Injector by Suzu